 CHAdeMO is a clever French/Japanese portmanteau that means both “Charge de move” and “(o)cha de mo ikaga desuka” (“do you want some tea?”). it is also an international standard for DC charging of electric vehicles.
-Tesla sell an adapter which works on Model S and X, but not on 3:
+Tesla sell an adapter which works on Model S and X, but not on 3 or a Y:

-This adapter allows the bulky CHAdeMO connector to interface with the Tesla connector and supports high-speed charging at up to 50kW from dedicated chargers, like the RAC chargers in various locations in the south-west and in Perth and also the charger at the UWA Club.
+This adapter allows the bulky CHAdeMO connector to interface with the Tesla connector and supports high-speed charging at up to 50kW from dedicated chargers, like the RAC chargers in various locations in the south-west and in Perth, the BioFil chargers and also the charger at the UWA Club.

-Tesla sell this adapter for $690.
-TOCWA has a Tesla-CHAdeMO adapter that members can borrow free of charge.
+Tesla sell this adapter for $510.
+TOCWA has a number of Tesla-CHAdeMO adapters that members can borrow free of charge.

-Many chargers, such as the Tesla HPWC and the RAC chargers have a tethered cable with a Type-2 connector that you can use without needing anything else, but in many locations, such as at the Synergy chargers at Home Base, Subiaco, there are chargers with a Type-2 socket.
+Many chargers, such as the Tesla HPWC and the older RAC chargers have a tethered cable with a Type-2 connector that you can use without needing anything else, but in many locations there are chargers with a Type-2 socket.

 At these locations, you need a Type-2 to Type-2 cable with you: